dpteam/twitch-plays/README.md

 Requirements
 ============

-It is recommended to use the latest [2.7.x release](http://www.python.org/download/releases/2.7/) of Python.
+Use a [2.7.x release](http://www.python.org/download/releases/2.7/) of Python.

 For Microsoft Windows, keystrokes are performed by using Windows API calls through the [PyWin32 extension](http://sourceforge.net/projects/pywin32/), which must be installed alongside a normal Python installation.